2003-2011 Honda Element

 Replacing your factory radio

 Swapping out the old radio and installing a new unit is relatively simple in the Element.
 Use a panel tool to release the clips on the receiver trim panel; then gently pop it out.
 This isn’t difficult, but any time you’re working with potentially brittle plastic parts, it pays to be careful.
 Once the panel’s off, remove the four Phillips screws securing the radio to the dash, disconnect it, and remove it.

 The Element offers plenty of space for double-DIN receivers (Crutchfield Research Photo)

 You'll need a mounting kit to trim out the new radio, a wiring harness that allows you to connect your new radio without having to cut the Element’s factory wiring, and an adapter that connects the Honda antenna to your new radio.
-Crutchfield includes these installation parts free with most orders, along with our step-by-step instructions.
+When you purchase your stereo at Crutchfield, you'll get a very nice discount on these installation parts, along with our free step-by-step instructions.

 If you’re planning to keep the factory radio and upgrade your system with a Bluetooth, satellite radio or iPod adapter, you’ll still have to remove the factory radio.
 When you hook everything up again, you’ll need the Honda radio security code.
 If you can’t find this code (it might be written in your owner’s manual), the radio must be unlocked at a dealership.

 Tools needed: small flat blade screwdriver, Phillips screwdriver, panel tool

 Steering wheel audio controls

 It's relatively easy to retain your Element's steering wheel audio controls when you install a new stereo.
 When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.